PeterWarrington/olm-convert/README.md

 Can be used as a command line interface or as a module.

-Does not yet support attachments and can only output to a HTML type EML file.
+Does not yet support attachments and can only output to an EML file with HTML content type.

 ## Usage